Getting A Bridging Loan With Bad Credit

 In the following guide, we’ll take a closer look at this topic while addressing questions such as:

 Adverse credit is usually a red flag to lenders.
 It indicates that you might have an issue managing your finances, which means you are less likely to prioritise a new loan or line of credit.
-But it’s less of an issue with bridging loans, as the lender focuses more on your exit strategy, which is the plan that outlines how and when you will repay the loan, as well as your security.
+But it’s less of an issue with bridging loans, as the lender focuses more on your exit strategy, which is the plan that outlines how and when you will repay the loan.

 Terms differ by lender.
-Some lenders are not prepared to give a loan to borrowers with bad credit, but if you have a good mortgage broker on your side, you may be able to find a 'bad credit bridging loan' (i.e. a bridging loan with flexible criteria around adverse credit), even with the following credit issues:
+Some lenders are not prepared to give a loan to borrowers with bad credit, but if you have a good mortgage broker on your side, and define your requirement as needing a ‘bad credit bridging loan’ (i.e. a bridging loan with flexible criteria around adverse credit), you may be able to secure lending, even with the following credit issues:

 What type of credit score do you need?